ObsidianLabs/vscode-algorand/README.md

 ### Installation

-Download the built extension in the [releases](https://github.com/ObsidianLabs/vscode-algorand/releases).
-Open the Extensions page in VS Code and select *Install from VSIX...*
+[Install the extension](https://marketplace.visualstudio.com/items?itemName=obsidians.vscode-algorand) from the VS Code Marketplace.
+You can also download pre-release versions from [releases](https://github.com/ObsidianLabs/vscode-algorand/releases) and install through *VS Code / Extensions / Install from VSIX...*

 ### Features